Is Full Coverage the Same as Comprehensive Coverage?

 Comprehensive Coverage: Comprehensive coverage, unlike collision or liability coverage, covers non-accident-related damages to your vehicle.
 If your vehicle is stolen, vandalized, damaged by rodents, or damaged while parked in front of your home, for example, then you can make a claim under comprehensive coverage.
 Comprehensive coverage can also cover storm damage, windshield repairs, and more.
 It’s “comprehensive” protection for your vehicle.
 Essentially, any damages to your vehicle that occur outside of an accident may be covered under comprehensive coverage.

 All full coverage plans have comprehensive coverage.
 It’s one of three policies typically included in a full coverage plan.
-Comprehensive coverage is typically bundled with liability coverage and collision coverage, but it’s still different from comprehensive coverage.
+Comprehensive coverage is typically bundled with liability insurance and collision coverage, but it’s still different from comprehensive coverage.

 Don’t Expect “Full Coverage” From a Full Coverage Plan

 The term “full coverage” can be a bit misleading.
 It implies that your car is fully covered by your insurance company in all situations.

 That’s not necessarily true.
 There are still plenty of reasons for a car insurance company to deny your claim.
 You’re never truly fully covered by car insurance.
 When a car insurance company is advertising its full coverage policy, be aware that you’re not fully covered in all situations at all times.